-There is a driver who keeps the bus on the road, makes stops, stays out of accidents, and gets people on and off.
-There is a conductor who collects fares, checks passes, smooths feelings, answers questions, and moves up and down the aisle like a stewardess that doesn’t pass out pillows or drinks.
+There is a driver who keeps the bus on the road, makes stops, stays out of accidents, and gets people on and off the transport safely.
+There is a conductor who collects fares, checks passes, smooths feelings, answers questions, and moves up and down the aisle like a stewardess/steward who doesn’t pass out pillows or drinks.

 When you think of teams you think of Pancho and Cisco, Tarzan and Jane, Crosby and Hope, Siskel and Ebert, Mickey Mantle and Roger Maris.

 I don’t know these bus guys names but they take time to ask where I am going and get me off at the right corner, two walking blocks from my hotel.